darktable-org/dtdocs/content/module-reference/processing-modules/denoise-profiled.md

 scattering (coarse-grain noise)
 : Like the _search radius_, this slider controls how far from a pixel the algorithm will try to find similar patches.
 However, it does this without increasing the number of patches considered.
 As such, processing time will stay about the same.
 Increasing the value will reduce coarse grain noise, but may smooth local contrast.
 This slider is particularly effective at reducing chroma noise.

-central pixel weight
-: This slider works the same as it does in _non-local means (auto)_ mode.

 ## wavelet curves